-For those who’d like to ensure their business is ready to weather any storm download our FREE Disaster Preparedness Checklist or follow the steps below:
+If you want to ensure your business business is ready to weather any storm download our FREE Disaster Preparedness Checklist or check out the seven steps below!

 1. Establish Emergency Response Team